brianritchie1312/icat.ansible/README.md

 * Add support for other browsers
 * Replace time delays in selenium with appropriate wait_until()
 * Complete topcat_test script
-* Swap Root/Non-Root users for Data/NoData/Admin
+* Swap Root/Non-Root users for Data/NoData/Admin in ansible setup
+* Fix chrome launch in selenium

 Changelog
 ---------

+#### 15/12/17
+* Extra tests in selenium script
+* Minor improvements and fixes in selenium script
+* Added ANSI colour and formatting to script output, making failures easier to spot
+* Added variable for ingest timeout (default = 60s, travis = 120s)
+* Temporary removal of chrome from test_args until chrome works

 #### 14/12/17
 * Major restructure of topcat_test.py (selenium script).
 It's much longer but is also more organised and easier to read.